mchjess/t1a3python/README.md

 ### Testing

 Once the application was fully coded, I tested the Menu functionality to ensure that all options worked.
+The following summary includes all testing and debugging required.

- Tested adding tasks.
+1. Tested adding tasks.
+    First test - failed.
+    Initial issue with tasks not saving to the list of tasks.
+Error addressed with syntax change and addition of confirmation of task added.

+    Second test - passed.

- Tested starting tasks.
+ 2. Tested starting tasks.
+    First test - passed.

- Tested stopping tasks.
+3. Tested stopping tasks.
+    First test - failed.
+    Initial issue with timer.
+Syntax changed and error addressed.

+    Second test - passed.

- Tested viewing the daily summary.
+ 4. Tested viewing the daily summary.

- Tested exporting to CSV.
+ 5. Tested exporting to CSV.
+    First test - passed.

- Ensured the exit option works.
+ 6. Ensured the exit option works.
+    First test - passed.

 ### Help Documentation